 What is in this leaflet

-This leaflet answers some common questions about ISOPTO CARPINE Eye Drops.
-It does not contain all the available information.
+This leaflet answers some common questions about ISOPTO CARPINE.
+It does not contain all of the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you using ISOPTO CARPINE against the benefits they expect it will have for you.
+Your doctor has weighed the expected benefits of you using ISOPTO CARPINE against the risks this medicine could have for you.